 How to Apply

 Currently, CMG does not accept unsolicited Focus Fund applications.
-The best way to approach us about a grant is to attend one of our Catalyst Workshops, apply for one of our Action Grant Pitches, or meet up with us at a film or conservation event.
+The best way to approach us about a grant is to attend one of our Catalyst Workshops.